microsoft/bond/doc/src/bond_over_grpc.md

 the semantics of methods with a return type of `nothing`; to compensate, `gbc` provides generated wrappers to simulate the appropriate semantics.

+Also note that Bond-over-gRPC does not yet provide interfaces for gRPC's streaming; this functionality will be added in the coming months.

 # Implementations #

 Bond-over-gRPC is available for C# now and will be released for C++ in a